-Within an hour of Stanley’s call to the Miami VA, he was seated in Serenity, his wheelchair and scant belongings loaded in back, sharing stories of bygone years with Torner and Flores, a fellow Marine.
+Within an hour of Stanley’s call to the Miami VA, he was seated in Serenity, his wheelchair and scant belongings loaded in back, sharing stories of bygone years with Flores, a fellow Marine.

 A month later, Stanley remains safely housed at the Miami Shores hotel where Operation Sacred Trust checked him in that day.
 Team members stay in touch daily, making sure his necessities are taken care of, that his spirits are high.